brentvanroelen/projectBackendWEB/README.md

 ### Managing Movie Lists
 - Add movies to your "To See" or "Seen" lists using search.
 - Leave reviews and rate movies.
-- Browse other users' reviews and ratings.
+- Browse other users' ratings.

 ### Admin Features
 - Create and manage news articles.